Alpajp/Trivia-Game/README.md

 # Trivia-Game

-In this assignment, I created an app for Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+This is a Trivia game app.
+It was created using JavaScript for the logic and jQuery to manipulate HTML.
 I laidout this app with valid HTML and stylish CSS.

 ScreenShot